-This action configures which algorithms should be preferred for the creation of WebAuthn asymmetric cryptography key pairs, and in which order. privacyIDEA currently supports ECDSA as well as RSASSA-PSS.
+This action configures which algorithms should be available for the creation of WebAuthn asymmetric cryptography key pairs. privacyIDEA currently supports ECDSA, RSASSA-PSS and RSASSA-PKCS1-v1_5.
 Please check back with the manufacturer of your authenticators to get information on which algorithms are acceptable to your model of authenticator.

-The default is to allow both ECDSA and RSASSA-PSS, but to prefer ECDSA over RSASSA-PSS.
+The default is to allow both ECDSA and RSASSA-PSS.